gmc-code/PC-Python/docs/Anvil/feedback_form.rst

 Feedback Form
 ====================================================

-This builds a feedback form that uses full stack: client side and server side code in python.
+| This builds a feedback form that uses full stack: client side and server side code in python.
+| The refernces add email capability but email ihas quotas, so we will not create autoamted emails.

 .. image:: images/Feedback_Form.png
     :scale: 50%